vistadataproject/documents/README.md

 ### Deliverables Schedule

-In addition to the deliverables listed in the Program Management Plan (Section 8.2, available [here](https://github.com/vistadataproject/documents/blob/master/Submissions/VistAMetadata-PMP-2016-01-08.pdf)), additional deliverables were identified for planning purposes.
+In addition to the deliverables listed in the Program Management Plan (Section 8.2) submitted to the government [here](https://github.com/vistadataproject/documents/blob/master/Submissions/VistAMetadata-PMP-2016-01-08.pdf)), additional deliverables were identified for planning purposes.
 Such deliverables have been identified with a prefix of “E”.
 Deliverables 7, 10, and 11 were divided and designated .1 and .2 for VDM and MVDM, respectively.